Brent Kite: Manly-Warringah Sea Eagles

 Kite moved to Brookvale Oval for the 2005 NRL season, with Manly beating off the likes of Canberra for his signature.
 Kite was recalled to the Blues side for the 2006 State of Origin series, where he played the first two games.
 Kite was also selected to play at international level for Australia, where he played in the 2006 Tri-Nations series off the bench.

 Kite was selected to play for the Australian national team at prop forward in the 2007 ANZAC Test victory against New Zealand.
 Kite played all three games of the 2007 State of Origin series.
 Kite played in the 2007 NRL Grand Final defeat by the Melbourne Storm.

 Kite was selected for the Centenary Test against New Zealand at the Sydney Cricket Ground.
 Kite was controversially not selected for any game of the 2008 State of Origin series.

 He played for Manly in the 2008 NRL Grand Final, again against Melbourne.
 His powerhouse display which included a try in the 59th minute helped Manly to decimate the defending premiers 40–0.
 For his effort, Kite was awarded the Clive Churchill Medal as man-of-the-match.

 Kite was named in the Tonga training squad for the 2008 Rugby League World Cup.
 In August 2008, Kite was named in the Australia train-on squad for the 2008 Rugby League World Cup, and in October 2008 he was selected in the final 24-man Australia squad.

 In May 2009, Kite was named in the 17-man squad to represent New South Wales in the opening State of Origin match on 3 June 2009, in Melbourne.
 He was selected for Australia in the one-off test match against New Zealand on 8 May 2009.
 In 2011, Kite won his second premiership with Manly as they defeated the New Zealand Warriors in the 2011 NRL Grand Final.

 In April 2013, Kite captained Tonga in their Pacific Rugby League International fixture against fierce Pacific rivals Samoa.
 He led his team to demolish Samoa by 36–4.

 In October 2013, Kite once again captained Tonga, this time in their 2013 Rugby League World Cup campaign.
 However, even though he was a great leader, Tonga could not advance past the group stage.
 He played in all 3 of Tonga's matches.

 Penrith Panthers

 Kite moved to the Panthers in the 2014 season.
 In his first season at Penrith, Kite was part of the side which reached the preliminary final after defeating Eastern Suburbs 19–18 in week one of the finals before being defeated by Canterbury the following week and missing out on a first grand final appearance since 2003.
 In 2015, Kite announced it would be his final year as a professional rugby league footballer and retired at the end of the season.

+Statistics

 Coaching career

 In 2018, Kite coached the Tweed Coast Raiders to win a Northern Rivers Regional Rugby League premiership and the NSW Country Rugby League's Clayton Cup.